thycotic/dsv-docs/product/overview/index.md

 ## Tools for Development

-As detailed by [Obtain DSV](../obtain/index.md), Thycotic offers a feature-complete, non-time-limited **free version** of DevOps Secrets Vault that supports up to 250 secrets and 2500 API calls a month.
+As detailed by [Obtain DSV](../obtain/index.md), Thycotic offers a feature-complete, non-time-limited **free version** of DevOps Secrets Vault that supports up to 250 Secrets and 2500 API calls a month.

 Thycotic also offers customers extra **Sandbox** tenancies for testing configurations and functionality before production deployment.